GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 </figure

 Try [the demo](https://sms-receiver-demo.glitch.me) yourself.
-It doesn't ask for your phone number and send SMS to your device, but you can send one from another device by copying the text displayed on the demo because it doesn't matter who the sender is in the SMS Receiver API.
+It doesn't ask for your phone number or send an SMS to your device, but you can send one from another device by copying the text displayed on the demo.
+This works because it doesn't matter who the sender when using the SMS Receiver API.

-1. Prepare Google Chrome on Android 78 or later with "Experimental Web Platform Feature" flag turned on at `chrome://flags/#enable-experimental-web-platform-features`.
+1. Prepare Google Chrome on Android 78 or later with the **Experimental Web Platform features** flag turned on at `chrome://flags/#enable-experimental-web-platform-features`.
 2. Go to
    [https://sms-receiver-demo.glitch.me](https://sms-receiver-demo.glitch.me).